15 Free Mobile Apps That Will Help You Learn Almost Anything

 Updated By Phillip Baker on March 18, 2021

 Your smartphone or tablet is good for more than just posting cat videos on social media.
-Shocking, I know.
-But consider this: Mobile devices are one of the most important developments in the history of learning technology. … Period.
-Think about it.
+Shocking, I know!
+But, consider this: Mobile devices are one of the most important developments in the history of learning technology.
+Period.
+Just think about it.
 Before the advent of mobile apps, if you wanted to learn anything for free there was only a handful of ways to go about it:

-• Learn the thing you want to learn in school
+- Learn what you want to learn in school

-• Check out a book about the thing from the library
+- Check out a book from the library

-• Find someone who’s willing to teach you the thing for free
+- Find someone willing to teach you for free

-• Find someone who’s willing to pay for you to learn the thing
+- Find someone willing to pay for you to learn

-• Learn the thing yourself the hard way, through trial and error
+- Learn the hard way, through trial and error

-Of course, there was learning software long before cell phones were invented, but, like textbooks, you either had to buy them or check them out from your local library.
+Of course, there was learning software long before cell phones were invented, but, like textbooks, you either had to buy it or check it out from your local library.
 Aren’t you lucky to be alive in the Information Age?
-Here are 10 of the best free learning apps available on Android and iOS.
+Now, here are 15 of the best free mobile learning apps available on Android and iOS.